jehillert/material-ui-styled-components-boilerplate/README.md

 export default AppWrapper;```

 ```
-GlobalStyle and defaultTheme are defined in other files.
+&nbspGlobalStyle and defaultTheme are defined in other files.
 For example:

 ```
 // global-style.jsx